How I Potty Trained My Toddler In Under 3 Days

 Okay, so here’s the real deal.

-We potty trained Roo in under three days.
+We potty trained our toddler, Roo, in under three days.

 But Roo is my second baby.
 And I’m only talking about daytime.
 We’re not even going to attempt nighttime dryness just yet.